Anynomouss/grin-for-muggles/README.md

 ***

 # How does my Grin wallet work :purse: :key:?
-Grin wallets are generated the same way as most Crypto wallets.
+Grin wallets are generated the same way as Bitcoin wallets.
 Grin follows the BIP32 standard in deriving a master seed from a mnemonic seed phrase (BIP39) and deriving children keys as a [Hierarchically Deterministic (HD)](https://learnmeabitcoin.com/technical/keys/hd-wallets/derivation-paths/https://learnmeabitcoin.com/technical/keys/hd-wallets/derivation-paths/https://learnmeabitcoin.com/technical/keys/hd-wallets/derivation-paths/https://learnmeabitcoin.com/technical/keys/hd-wallets/derivation-paths/) wallet.
 The process for deriving BIP32 HD wallets is that you start with a randomly generated number called ***seed***, which is presented to the users as a list of words called a ***seed phrase*** (12-24 words).
 From this seed phrase a master key as well as children keys are generated.
 HD wallets can be best understood by visualizing them as a tree:

             BIP32:
             Master  / Account/ Purpose / index                           Derivation_path